documentationfor yFiles for HTML 3.0.0.1

 Flow chart

-The benefits of diagrams can be summarized with the proverb “a diagram is worth a thousand words:”
+The benefits of diagrams can be summarized with the proverb, “a diagram is worth a thousand words:”

-• Gordian relationships can be clarified in a matter of seconds.
+• Tangled relationships can be clarified quickly.